Plugin Development

 Quick Start

-First Step: Create plugin directory based on template
+Step 1: Create plugin directory from template

 cd semo-plugin-xyz